 - Administrative fees

 - Documented costs of unreturnable equipment

 - Documented costs of returnable equipment, if not returned in good condition within 20 days of withdrawal.

-The Doane College refund policy is based on the last date of verified class attendance, as determined by the college.
+The Doane University refund policy is based on the last date of verified class attendance, as determined by the college.
 The calculation will use the total number of calendar days of the enrollment period divided by the total number of calendar days the student attended.
-This percentage shall be used to determine the Doane College costs to be charged, as well as the financial aid dollars credited to the period of enrollment.
+This percentage shall be used to determine the Doane University costs to be charged, as well as the financial aid dollars credited to the period of enrollment.

 Refunds are based upon the official start of the term and the official withdrawal date.
 A term is defined as one complete semester on the Crete campus.
 The official registration and withdrawal process must take place during the appropriate time frame for the student to be considered for a refund.
 In some cases, the actual start date of a course may occur after a refund is no longer available.

 If a withdrawing student received benefits from federal financial aid, a portion of any refund calculated must be returned to the federal student aid program(s) used.
 Funds are restored to each program up to the total amount disbursed for the term before any refunds are replaced in the next program.

 Doane University restores funds to the student aid programs in the following order:

 - Federal Stafford Student Loan Program (unsubsidized, subsidized)